JhengLu/JhengLu.github.io/_pages/about.md

 Hello!

 I'm Jiaheng Lu, a second-year master's student at the University of Michigan, Ann Arbor, majoring in Electrical and Computer Engineering.
-My research interests include disaggregated memory, Machine Learning systems and cloud infrastructure management.
+My research interests include disaggregated memory, Machine Learning systems, and cloud infrastructure management.

 I'm fortunate to work with [Prof. Mosharaf Chowdhury](https://symbioticlab.org/people/) on the [CXL-enabled QoS-aware tiered memory system](https://arxiv.org/abs/2412.08938), and with [Prof. Ang Chen](https://web.eecs.umich.edu/~chenang/) on a [co-simulation framework for the infrastructure nexus](https://hotinfra24.github.io/papers/hotinfra24-final1.pdf).